How to use the µTest++ Testing Framework

 Test cases

-Test cases are groups of several checks to be executed in the same environment.
+Test cases are collections of checks to be executed within the same environment.

 template <typename Callable_T, typename...
 Args_T>